 Upon saving the payment, the billing contract and the initial contract charge display in the patient's ledger.
 The patient balance does not initially reflect the entire contract amount, however it will be added to the patient's balance at the rate of the charge frequency.

 After the down payment is added, set the patient settings so that there is no interference with future statements or installment amounts.
-Continue to Contract Billing - Account Settings.
+Continue to Account Settings for Contracts.

 The patient will have a line item in the Transactions area of the incident showing the description and total amount of the contract.
 The patient's Ledger will display a contract with scheduled charges and any initial down payment.
 A series of pending treatments will also display in the Treatment Plan.